 - Extra Virgin Olive Oil

-For medium heat cooking (quick stir-frying, light sautéing), butter and olive oil are good.
+For medium heat cooking (quick stir-frying, light sautéing), butter, coconut oil, and olive oil are good.

-Basically, if I’m roasting, I use avocado oil, melted ghee, or coconut oil.
-If I’m sautéing, I use olive oil or butter.
+Basically, if I’m roasting, I use avocado oil or melted ghee.
+If I’m sautéing, I use olive oil, coconut oil, or butter.

 What Happens When Fats or Oils Get Too Hot

 The cooking recommendations above are based on the smoke points of the fats and oils.
 A smoke point is the temperature in which a fat begins to break down.

 When a fat is heated beyond its smoke point, the chemical composition of the fat changes which produces toxic fumes, releases free radicals, and creates harmful carcinogens.

 Here are the approximate smoke points for my five favorite everyday cooking oils, from highest to lowest.
 Keep these temperatures in mind when deciding which fat or oil to use.

 - Avocado Oil (Naturally Refined) – safe up to 500 degrees F